-BMW UK will shortly be releasing a recall covering 1 Series models produced from 2004-2011.
+BMW has issued a recall on BMW 1 Series models produced from 2004-2011.
 The wiring at the heating and air conditioning blower regulator needs to be inspected and a new part installed.
 In some cases it may be necessary to replace the regulator as well.

 Why are BMW recalling these cars?